-India’s exports have come to a standstill after a sharp fall in prices in the last two weeks.
+India’s sugar exports have come to a standstill after a sharp fall in prices in the last two weeks.

-Raw prices in the benchmark Chicago Mercantile Exchange (CME) for near-month delivery declined by 4 per cent on Monday, trading at cents 12.80 /lb.
+Raw sugar prices in the benchmark Chicago Mercantile Exchange (CME) for near-month delivery declined by 4 per cent on Monday, trading at cents 12.80 /lb.
 The decline translates into Rs 1,000 a tonne of fall in Indian denominations which makes a big difference in exporters’ realisation.
-Following reports of exports becoming unviable, refined (M30) has declined by 2.5 per cent to trade on Monday at Rs 33,100 a tonne in Vashi wholesale market in Maharashtra.
+Following reports of exports becoming unviable, refined sugar (M30) has declined by 2.5 per cent to trade on Monday at Rs 33,100 a tonne in Vashi wholesale market in Maharashtra.

 The government is offering a transport subsidy of Rs 1,000 per tonne to mills located within 100 km from ports, Rs 2,500 per tonne for mills located beyond 100 km from the port in coastal states, and Rs 3,000 tonnes per tonne for those located in non-coastal states.